rafgraph/react-interactive/README.md

 By default React Interactive only stays in the `touchActive` state while a `click` event (from the touch interaction) is still possible.
 To remain in the `touchActive` state for as long as the touch point is on the screen, pass in the `useExtendedTouchActive` prop.
 This can be useful for implementing functionality such as show on `touchActive`, long press, etc.

+Note that anchor tags, `<a>`, on touch devices have their own device/browser specific behavior for long press (context/callout menu, dragging, etc).
+If you need to disable the native behavior for long press of links you can:
+- Set a `onContextMenu` event listener and call `preventDefault()`, to prevent the context menu from appearing.
+- Set `-webkit-touch-callout: none` style to prevent the iOS "context menu" from appearing (iOS doesn't support `contextmenu` events).
+- Set `draggable="false"` on the `<a>` element (by passing it in as a prop).

 ---

 ### `ref`: object `ref` | callback `ref`